 How Much Will it Cost?

 Conveyancing fees can range from £750 to £1,500 on average depending on the location and cost of the property you’re buying.
-This will normally include the fees for the council searches and registration with the Land Registry, together with the expenses for the solicitor’s time, calls and paperwork.
+This will normally include the fees for the council searches and registration with the Land Registry.
+It will also include the expenses for the solicitor’s time, calls and paperwork.

 Some firms or individuals charge hourly, some flat fees and others a percentage of the property’s value.
-It’s important that you get quotes from several solicitors and that the quotes include a detailed breakdown of all costs, including VAT, to avoid any last-minute surprises.
+It’s important that you get quotes from several solicitors.
+And make sure these quotes include a detailed breakdown of all costs, including VAT, to avoid any last-minute surprises.